joehoppe/angular-errors-on-toast/README.md

 I could use an alert() box, but those are obtrusive and annoying.

-Then I then thought of Toaster (https://github.com/CodeSeven/toastr).
+Then I then thought of [Toaster](https://github.com/CodeSeven/toastr).
 It's a great library that flashes a message in a preconfigured corner of the window.
 The message briefly appears before going away.

 <strong>Angular-Errors-On-Toast</strong> is my Angular module solution.